 Garlic is a source of a powerful antioxidant called allicin.
 Allicin is not present in whole garlic cloves, but is formed from alliin, an odourless amino acid unique to the garlic family.
 Alliin is stored within garlic cells, separated from the enzyme (alliinase) that breaks it down.
 Cutting or crushing a garlic clove brings alliin and alliinase together to produce diallyl thiosulphinate, which provides the characteristic, pungent odour.
 Sulphur compounds formed from the breakdown of allicin also have beneficial, medicinal effects.

 Allicin protects ‘bad’ LDL-cholesterol from oxidation, reducing its uptake by scavenger cells to protect against atherosclerosis.
-It also reduces cholesterol production in the liver and hastens excretion of fatty acids into bile.
-A large analysis that included data from 39 clinical trials found that garlic reduces total serum cholesterol by an average of 17 mg/dL (0.44 mmol/L), and reduced LDL-cholesterol by 9mg/dL (0.23 mmol/L) in those with elevated cholesterol levels, provided garlic was used for longer than 2 months.
+Garlic also reduces cholesterol production in the liver and hastens excretion of fatty acids into bile.
+Data from 39 clinical trials show that garlic can reduce total serum cholesterol by an average of 17 mg/dL (0.44 mmol/L), and reduced LDL-cholesterol by 9mg/dL (0.23 mmol/L) in those with elevated cholesterol levels, provided garlic was used for longer than 2 months.
 This is a significant finding, as an 8% reduction in total serum cholesterol is associated with a 38% reduction in risk of heart attack in middle-aged adults.

 Garlic improves the circulation